dsmrreader/dsmr-reader/docs/screenshots.rst

 Statistics
 ----------
-The statistics will display the current state of your meter and the energy prices currently apply (if any).
+The statistics page will display the current state of your meter and the energy prices currently apply (if any).

 .. image:: _static/screenshots/statistics.png
     :target: _static/screenshots/statistics.png